pytorch/torchdynamo/documentation/GuardsOverviewPt1.md

     4) We produce `output_instructions` and store them on `output` above (a bit out of scope for this document)

-    5) We  and map the newly produced transformed code to the initial code we read off the frame.
+    5) We map the newly produced transformed code to the initial code we read off the frame.
 (This mapping is worth remembering, we will refer to it much later on below where we cover guard failures).

 5) Using the transformed code from 4.1 above, and the guards from 4.3 above, we produce a GuardedCode.